 The tinning paste Pastin 40 enables fast and clean tinning of surfaces made of copper, copper alloys or steel.
 Although Pastin 40 is relatively universally applicable, it should only be used in combination with lead-containing tin solders such as SnPb40, SnPb37 or Pb74Sn25Sb1 (body solder).

-Before application, briefly stir or shake the paste again.
-Then, apply the paste to the area to be tinned with the brush.
-Afterward, carefully heat the paste with a flame until liquid PbSn40 drops and hydrochloric acid form on the surface, ideally preparing the surface locally for tinning.
-Quickly spread the PbSn40 drops with a lint-free cloth.
-The surface is then tinned.
-Only spread the tin once the paste has completely reacted.
-Afterward, you can immediately continue working with the appropriate solder.
-The acid produced during the reaction is corrosive and must be rinsed away promptly with water or mordant after the tinning/soldering process.
+Before application, the paste should be stirred or shaken briefly again.
+Then the paste can be applied to the surface to be tinned with the brush.
+Subsequently, the paste is carefully heated with a flame until liquid PbSn40 drops and hydrochloric acid form on the surface, which ideally prepares the surface locally for tinning.
+The PbSn40 drops must be quickly spread with a lint-free cloth.
+Afterwards the surface is tinned.
+Only spread the tin when the paste has completely reacted.
+Afterwards, you can continue working directly with the appropriate solder.
+The acid produced during the reaction is corrosive and must be rinsed off with water or mordant shortly after the tinning/soldering process.

 Surfaces that are prepared with pre-tinning pastes can be soldered or tinned very well and cleanly.